floflow87/cassius/replit.md

 Event types aggregated:
 - **SURGERY**: The operation itself with intervention type and notes
 - **ISQ**: Initial ISQ measurements from surgery implants (isqPose)
-- **VISIT**: Follow-up visits linked to catalog implants used in the surgery
+- **VISIT**: Follow-up appointments linked to the operation or surgery implants (uses new appointments table)
 - **RADIO**: Radiographs linked to the operation

 ISQ Delta Calculation: